nhsconnect/gpconnect/pages/appointments/appointments_provider_sys_slot_availability.md

 ## FHIR Value Sets - Organisation Type, Practitioner Role, Delivery Channel  ##

 Provider systems SHALL maintain alignment with the CareConnect FHIR value sets.

+## Branch Surgery Location ##

+The Schedule resource has a mandatory 'Location' requirement.
+Provider systems SHALL populate the text element with the name and address of either the GP Practice where there are no branch surgeries, OR the branch surgery including ODS Site Code where available.